Wingate University Glossary of Terms

 Wingate’s degree-auditing program, NaviGATE is an online planning tool that helps students stay on track with their courses to help ensure they graduate on time.
 Not only does it show what they have completed and what’s left to do, it includes a “What If?” function that allows them to see how changing their major or adding a minor would alter their pathway.
 Another NaviGATE feature, the plan manager, lets students map out the remainder of their Wingate journey by assigning each required course to a future semester.
 Using the platform can help prevent a missed prerequisite or an overlooked general education requirement.
 And the more students who use the planning function, the better the University will be equipped to offer needed classes at the right times.
 Click here to access NaviGATE or visit MyGATE to find the link.

-Held each year in April, this is a day dedicated to giving, serving and celebrating.
+Held each year in March or April, this is a day dedicated to giving, serving and celebrating.
 Employees and students celebrate our institution and work to further its mission with gifts of time, talent, and treasures.

 Orientation is designed to assist students and families in the transition from high school to Wingate.
 Orientation includes virtual events, in-person summer orientation sessions, Bulldog Beginnings, and family weekend!
 During orientation events, students will meet faculty, staff, and Bulldog Guides, upperclassmen students who are here to help them through their first semester at Wingate.
 If you have any questions, please contact the Office of New Student Orientation at (704) 233-8269 or email email@example.com.